About the Society

 Website Editing and Design

 Website Editor – Dr Peter Bassett.
 Contact Peter at pgbassett@outlook.com, and also see www.peterbassett.com.au.
-Essays, reviews, notices and other contributions welcomed.
+Essays, reviews, notices and other contributions are welcomed.

 Website design and technical services – Ashgrove Web Design